Smooth one-dimensional topological field theories are vector bundles with connection: Representations of the smooth path category of a manifold

 \subsection{Reduction to parallel transport data}

-In this section we whittle the proof of Proposition~\ref{prop:pathvb} down to a statement about parallel transport data, by which we shall mean smooth endomorphism-valued functions on paths that compose under concatenation of paths and are compatible with restrictions to intersections of the cover.
-We find it convenient to use a good open cover of~$X$ to establish this equivalence.
-Throughout we will work with the (derived) mapping space~$\CCat(\path X,\B\End(V))$, which is weakly equivalent to $\CCat(\path X,\Vect)$, since the targets are weakly equivalent.

-The next lemma describes the precise manner in which the value of a representation~$R$ of the path category on objects (i.e., points in~$X$) determines a vector bundle on~$X$.
+In this section we whittle the proof of \cref{prop:pathvb} down to a statement about parallel transport data, by which we shall mean smooth endomorphism-valued functions on paths that compose under concatenation of paths and are compatible with restrictions to intersections of the cover.
+The next definition and lemma describe the precise manner in which a representation of the path category determines a transport functor on~$X$.